 Museum of the Moving Image advances the understanding, enjoyment, and appreciation of the art, history, technique, and technology of film, television, and digital media.
 Accessible, innovative, and forward-looking, the Museum presents exhibitions, education programs, significant moving-image works, and interpretive programs, and maintains a collection of moving-image related artifacts.
 In doing so, the Museum serves a diverse public at its New York City home and online, and provides leadership in its field.
 Attendance numbers more than 200,000 visitors each year, including 50,000 school children.
-In January 2011, the Museum reopened after a major expansion and renovation that nearly doubled its size.Plan to visit Museum of the Moving Image during your Astoria vacation using our convenient Astoria itinerary planner.
+In January 2011, the Museum reopened after a major expansion and renovation that nearly doubled its size.Make Museum of the Moving Image a centerpiece of your Astoria vacation itinerary, and find what else is worth visiting using our Astoria tour planning site .

 Unable to display map at this time.
 Please try again later.